What camera system do you use?

 Do you shoot RAW or JPEG?

-For me, 90% of my images are taken using RAW settings.
+For me, 95% of my images are taken using RAW settings.
 While it may not always be necessary, I have the storage space and if I ever need to submit an image to an editor I can provide a high resolution file.
-Most of my kid’s sports and family photos are taken in JPG.
+Most of my kid’s sports and family snapshots are taken in JPG.
 Again this is very basic but as you get more involved in photography you will develop your own sense of when you should be shooting in RAW vs. JPG.

 What’s the best way to learn Adobe Photoshop?